courtois-neuromod/cneuromod_docs/source/ACCESS.md

 ## Data Transfer Agreement (DTA)

 To access the cneuromod dataset, it is required to complete a form with a brief description of planned analyses, and complete an inter-institutional data transfer agreement.
 The DTA must be signed by the researcher responsible for the project as well as a representant of the main acadamic institution where the research team is affiliated.
 The application will be evaluated by a data access committee and, if approved, a transfer key will be shared with the research team in order to transfer the data (see [Downloading the dataset](#Downloading-the-dataset) section below).
 The operations of the data access committee are still being established.
-We anticipate that the committee will be open for request in the fall 2020.
+We anticipate that the committee will be open for request in 2021.

 ## How to acknowledge